SMSpp-Project/smspp-project/README.md

   an implementation of the `Block` concept for a "pretty basic version" the Capacitated Facility Location (CFL) problem, a.k.a. the Capacitated Warehouse Location (CWL) problem, primarily intended as a "didactic" implementation for showing some of the features of `SMS++`.
-However, it is also used as the support for scenario reduction techniques in `StochasticBlock` (see below).
+However, it can also play, at run time, the role of the sub-problem of the scenario reduction techniques (see below), which build it through the `SMS++` factory and therefore do not require this module at build time.

 - [BundleSolver](https://gitlab.com/smspp/bundlesolver), a `Solver` for
   optimization problems involving (several) nondifferentiable objective